Gregory Haimovsky

 During this time, Haimovsky published the first articles about Messiaen in “Soviet Music”, receiving considerable attention.
 In 1968, the publishing house “Soviet Composer” signed a contract with him for the first Russian book on Messiaen.
 The manuscript was completed in 1970, but was not published due to objections from communist censors.

 In the late 1960s, Haimovsky's solo-performing, literary career, organizational activities, and pedagogical deliberations significantly expanded when he joined the "Chamber Ensemble of Soloists of Moscow Radio and TV" (directed by A. Korneev).
-As a forward-thinker in musical activities, Haimovsky became a mediator between the Soviet composers (among them Nikolai Sidelnikov, Alfred Schnittke, Boris Tishchenko, among others) and his chamber group.
-He inspired Sidelnikov to create a number of masterpieces, which were subsequently performed across the USSR and recorded for "Melodia” label.
-And yet despite of the heights of this creative work in Moscow, a stifling political environment forced Haimovsky to leave the country (Oct 1972).
+As a forward-thinker in musical activities, Haimovsky became a mediator between the Soviet composers (among them Nikolai Sidelnikov, Alfred Schnittke, and Boris Tishchenko, among others) and his chamber group.
+He inspired Sidelnikov to create a number of masterpieces, which were subsequently performed across the USSR and recorded for the "Melodia” label.
+And yet despite the heights of this creative work in Moscow, a stifling political environment forced Haimovsky to leave the country (Oct 1972).

-After his emigration from the USSR, Haimovsky was a professor of Rubin Academy of Music in Jerusalem and soloist of the Israeli Radio Orchestra.
+After his emigration from the USSR, Haimovsky was a professor of Rubin Academy of Music in Jerusalem and a soloist of the Israeli Radio Orchestra.
 He performed with the Jerusalem Symphony Orchestra, in particular the Israeli premieres of Messiaen ("Three Little Liturgies" with Mendi Rodan, "Exotic Birds" with Paul Kapolongo), performed recitals, made recordings on the radio (Chopin, Haydn, Debussy), and concertized in Europe.

 In 1974, the Tel Aviv newspaper Maariv wrote that Haimovsky is "not only a pianist of supreme virtuosity, but above all an artist with a strong personality."
 This is seconded by Freiburg's Badische Zeitung: "He is a magician of sound."
 Even after moving to the U.S. (in 1977) the first performances by Haimovsky are generally described as "unusual"; specifically, his Liszt and Messiaen as "breathtaking" (New York Times).
-The 1999 release of his American disks of Debussy's piano music, the American Guide wrote: "Every moment on this recording is a jewel ... the second book of Images is a revelation ... this transcendent performance...joins Benedetti Michelangeli, Gieseking, and Arrau..."
+In the 1999 release of his American disks of Debussy's piano music, the American Guide wrote: "Every moment on this recording is a jewel ... the second book of Images is a revelation ... this transcendent performance...joins Benedetti Michelangeli, Gieseking, and Arrau..."

 Haimovsky received invitations from radio stations for recordings and interviews, particularly in New York, Stuttgart, Jerusalem.
 Additionally, he has performed in festivals such as “Lyric Art Festival” in Houston and “Russishes Erbe” in Freiburg, and given master classes in the Jerusalem Music Center (under the auspices of Isaac Stern), Istanbul Conservatory, Boston Conservatory, Bard College, and others.

 From 1984–2001, Haimovsky was a professor of piano, chamber music, and aesthetics of performance at New York University.
 At the request of the institution, he founded the NYU Chamber Music Society that performed nearly 40 concerts of contemporary music from all over the world.
 Concerts involved undergraduate and graduate students, university professors, as well as guests from abroad.
 Upon leaving the university, Haimovsky returned to his second passion: writing.
 From 2002 to 2012, he published six books in Russian and translated one for English readers, all for Liberty Publishing House.